MTender/Battleship/README.md

 # Battleship
 A game of JavaFX based Battleship.

-The game is functional, but bugs may occur.

-Currently, the game has no introduction.
+The rules are displayed once you start the game.